 I was honored that Food52 selected these cookies last week as their contribution to a virtual cookie swap, hosted by Food Network and Yahoo!
 Shine.
 And Alicia, the talent behind the delicious blog Weekly Greens, has featured this recipe in her Whole Foods Market Cooking Column.
 Christmas has indeed come early this year!

 Makes about 42 (1 1/2 inch) cookies.

 1 teaspoon ground cinnamon

 3/4 cup unsalted butter, room temperature

 Granulated sugar for rolling

-Combine flour, baking soda, ground ginger, allspice, cloves, salt in a bowl and mix well.
-Beat butter and sugar together in bowl of electric mixer until light and fluffy, 3 minutes.
-Mix in egg and molasses and combine well.
-Add dry ingredients and thoroughly combine.
-Stir in candied ginger.
-Refrigerate batter 1 hour.
+Whisk the flour, baking soda, cinnamon, ground ginger, allspice, salt, and cloves in a bowl to combine.
+Cream the butter and sugar in the bowl of a stand mixer fitted with a paddle attachment until light and fluffy, about 3 minutes.
+Add the egg and molasses and mix well.
+Add the dry ingredients and mix to combine.
+Stir in the candied ginger.
+Refrigerate for 1 hour.

-Preheat oven to 375 F. Pour some granulated sugar into a small bowl.
-Roll dough into 1 1/2 inch balls.
-Roll in granulated sugar.
+Preheat the oven to 375°F. Pour some granulated sugar into a small bowl.
+Roll dough into 1 1/2 inch balls, then in the sugar.
 Arrange on baking sheets lined with parchment paper and gently flatten.
-Bake in oven until set and crinkled on top, 12-15 minutes.
+Bake in oven until set and crinkled on top, 12 to 15 minutes.
 Remove and cool.